digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can define leeway parameters for authorization using JWT tokens.
-An authorization which fails due to clock skew between the signing and the verification of the tokens can be eased by specifying a leeway window in which the token should still be considered valid.
+An authorization that fails due to clock skew between the signing and the verification of the tokens can be eased by specifying a leeway window in which the token should still be considered valid.
 Leeway can be defined either specifically for the **Expiration Time ("exp")**, **Not Before ("nbf")** and **Issued At ("iat")** claims of the token or by a default value for all three.
 The values defining the